 The Best Grand Canyon Books

-1) The Explorations of the Colorado River and its Canyons | By John Wesley Powell
+1) The Exploration of the Colorado River and its Canyons | By John Wesley Powell

 In 1869, a one-armed Major John Wesley Powell set out to map the Grand Canyon.
-No one had ever floated the Colorado River through the Grand Canyon before, and Powell’s journal of discovery is an absolute classic of adventure literature.
+No one had ever floated the Colorado River through Grand Canyon before, and Powell’s journal of discovery is an absolute classic of adventure literature.
 He writes with military precision about the progress and difficulties of his expedition, but the canyon also instills a sense of timeless wonder that he presents with artistic flourishes.
-If you are looking for an adventure, and want to travel into the unknown, then this is the book for you.
-It is considered by many to be the bible of the Grand Canyon.
+If you are looking for an adventure, and want to travel into the unknown, then The Exploration of the Colorado River and its Canyons is the book for you.

-3) The Emerald Mile | By Kevin Fedarko
+2) The Emerald Mile | By Kevin Fedarko

 The Emerald Mile is that rare book where you learn a lot during a page-turning adventure.
 The story follows veteran guide Kenton Grua who attempts the fastest time through the canyon during a record-setting flood in the spring of 1983.
 Along the way you gain interesting insight about Glen Canyon Dam, the rapids of the mighty Colorado, the conservation movement taking hold, and the colorful lives of characters who make the river their home.
 If you’re going to read one book about the Grand Canyon before your trip, this is it.

-4) Sunk Without a Sound | By Brad Dimock
+5) Sunk Without a Sound | By Brad Dimock

 In 1928, Glen and Bessie Hyde embarked on a honeymoon trip through the Grand Canyon.
 When they failed to return, an investigation into their whereabouts discovered their boat upright, fully loaded with supplies.
 Sunk Without a Sound looks into their mysterious disappearance.
 Part adventure story, part murder mystery, the twists and turns keep you on edge as you try to decipher fact from fiction.
 If you enjoyed Into the Wild, you’ll love this book.
 It has the same sense of idealistic youth embarking on a wild adventure through natural beauty with a tragic ending that’s shrouded in mystery.